location

 Day 0–1 Monitoring of vital signs.
 Light activity encouraged.
 Treatment for discomfort was administered.

 Days 1–3 Gentle walking begins.
-The ability to urinate and move independently was assessed before discharge.
+The ability to move and urinate independently is assessed before discharge.

 Week 1–2 Gradual increase in mobility.
 Driving and sedentary work may resume, depending on medical advice.